canonical/conserver-charm/README.md

 ```

 > [!NOTE]
-> The charm automatically enables and starts the `conserver-server` deb package,
+> The charm automatically enables the `conserver-server` deb package,
-> but you have to configure the charm to add connections, credentials, etc.
+> but you have to configure the charm to add connections, credentials, etc in order to properly start the service.

 Then configure your deployment: